Indiana University

 The information above is adapted from Microsoft TechNet.

-Though UITS does not recommend it, stand-alone computers are still able to authenticate to each other via LM or NTLMv1, if the computer owners wish.
+Though not recommend by UITS, stand-alone computers are still able to authenticate to each other via LM or NTLMv1 if necessary.
 The switch to level 5 is motivated by security concerns; LM and NTLM are insecure by today's standards, and continuing to use those protocols perpetuates a vulnerability that can lead to a system compromise.